 A schematic sketch of prong placements and proportions

-Now, we all know that diamonds are the hardest substance on Earth and the material of the prongs (typically white gold or platinum) possess lower mechanical strength than the stones kept in place by them.
+We all know diamonds are the hardest substance on Earth.
+The materials used to fabricate the prongs (typically white gold or platinum) possess lower mechanical strength compared to the stones kept in place by them.

 Over a period of time, prongs can be bent or softened due to repeated bumping or knocks caused by wear and tear.
-Worn out prongs present a major problem as diamonds can accidentally get dislodged without any warning and go missing.
+Worn out prongs also present a major problem as diamonds can get dislodged and go missing without any warning.

-I’m sure nobody wants to find themselves in a heart wrenching situation of staring into an empty void on their ring.
+I’m sure nobody wants to find themselves in a heart wrenching situation of staring at an empty void on their ring.
 As a rule of the thumb, you should get your jewelry inspected regularly if you wear them on a daily basis.
-A good guideline to follow is to visit the jeweler once every 6 months for a routine “check-up”.
+A good guideline I would recommend is to visit the jeweler once every 6 months for a routine “check-up”.

 If you think about it from a practical viewpoint, there is not much to do when your diamond is already damaged – or, what is even worse, already lost.

-The best way to ensure long-lasting jewelry is to dedicate time for regular preventive care routines.
+The best way to ensure long-lasting jewelry is to dedicate some time for regular preventive care routines.

-You can start by checking for prong placements and security by using a loupe.
+You can start by checking for secure prong placements by using a 10X loupe.
 This is a relatively straightforward task that doesn’t require much technical knowledge.

-The presence of suspicious gaps between the diamond and the setting indicates problems with the prongs. that need to be fixed on.
-Similarly, there should not be any observable gaps for dirt or hairs to be trapped at contact points between the diamond and the prongs.
+The presence of any suspicious gaps between the diamond and the setting may a indicate problem with the prongs which requires urgent attention.
+Similarly, there should not be any observable gaps for dirt or hairs to be trapped at contact points between the diamond and prongs.

 If you don’t own a loupe, here’s another method you can use to diagnose loose prongs.
-Touching and softly hitting the diamond with your fingernails should not result in any movements of the diamond.
+All you need to do is to touching and softly tap on the diamond with your fingernails.

 Even if you decide to bring the ring to another jeweler for repairs, jobs of these nature are not technically hard and can be done while you wait.
-Depending on severity, the typical prices you can expect to pay for labor and materials charges can range from $25-$50 per prong.
+Depending on the severity of repairs, the typical prices you can expect to pay for labor and materials will range from $25-$50 per prong.